 Earlier this week saw three days of training delivered at Capernwray Dive Centre.
-The first two days were devoted to the IANTD underwater photogrammetry course with Agisoft Metashape processing the results.
-The third and final day covered topside preparation and underwater use of UWIS diver tracking and GPS data acquisition.
+In fact, the first two days were devoted to the IANTD underwater photogrammetry course with Agisoft Metashape processing the results.
+The third and final day covered topside preparation and underwater use of UWIS diver tracking and GPS data acquisition for photogrammetry.

-The principles are covered in the classroom and the lessons then applied underwater under the guidance of dive instructor Tim Clements.
+We cover the principles of photogrammetry and UWIS in the classroom and apply the lessons underwater with dive instructor Tim Clements’ guidance.
 At the end of the course all students had mastered the concepts and processed their first models.

 Tracking the Movement

-The third day was devoted to the deployment and use of the UWIS hardware.
+Consequently, the third day was devoted to the deployment and use of the UWIS hardware.
+How can we leverage photogrammetry and UWIS?

 The first dive concentrated on tracking 4 divers concurrently as they navigated around the quarry.
 The instructions were simple – loop around some of the attractions and record their perimeter.